 Don’t miss a visit to the childhood home of Carl Sandburg, now a historical site.
 Make time to walk through the three room cottage and take a stroll in the park behind the home.
 This is where you will find Quotation Walk, celebrating the poet’s works and words.

-Just fifty minutes away from Chicago, Indiana Dunes National Park offers 15,000 acres to explore.
+Just fifty minutes away from Chicago, Indiana Dunes National Park is an easy day trip from downtown Chicago offering 15,000 acres to explore.
+(Formerly known as Indiana Dunes National Lakeshore).
 You can sunbathe on the gorgeous beaches along the shore of Lake Michigan, hike through the infamous sand dunes, and even try birdwatching.

 If you prefer indoor experiences head to Michigan City where you can visit the Century of Progress Homes, five houses that were relocated to the area from Chicago’s 1933 World’s Fair.
 The Old Lighthouse Museum and Barker Mansion (built by one of the founders of the rail industry, John H. Barker) are other great options for those who want to learn more about the area.